 Applicants will have to provide detail of their correspondence with industry members in their New Project application.

 Committees will evaluate the detail of “New Project” applications during June.
 If necessary researchers can be requested to provide additional information or even re-submit the application for further discussions by the committees in August/September.
 Applications that are not clearly understood by the committees will not be selected.

 During September the committees evaluate: Progress Reports of running projects, re-submitted New Project Applications and Final Reports.

-Final approval of project funding (new and running projects) is dependant on the Budget approval by the WINETECH COUNCIL.
+Final approval of project funding (new and running projects) is dependent on the Budget approval by the WINETECH COUNCIL.
 Formal feedback and final approval of projects will be provided after the last Council meeting held in October/November of the specific year.

 WINETECH will attempt to inform all applicants before the end of November of the year in question whether their application, as determined by the available budget, has been successful or not.

 All running projects (Progress Reports) are re-evaluated annually.
 Funding in a particular year does not imply an automatic continuation of funding in the following year.
-Continued funding will only be considered after submission and approval of annual Progress Reports on condition that annual outputs/deliverables have been met and deadlines have been respected.
+Continued funding will only be considered after submission and approval of annual Progress Reports on condition that annual outputs /deliverables have been met and deadlines have been respected.